Teragron/Speech2Plate/README.md

 - A 3D Printer (Filament and USB Adapter)
 - A PC or Laptop with more than 6 GB of VRAM (Working on this to reduce the memory requirements)

-# Installation Guide
+# Installation Guide (Windows)

 Before beginning, i encourage you to create a new conda environment specifically for this project.

-1. First open up a new anaconda prompt terminal and run this:
+1. First open a new anaconda prompt terminal and run this:

 ```bash
 conda create --name STP python==3.8.15